flipperdevices/flipperzero-firmware/applications/external/esubghz_chat/README.md

 feature that is available on the CLI.
 In addition it allows for basic encryption of messages.

-The plugin has been tested on the official firmware (version 0.93.0) and on Unleashed (version unlshd-065).
+The plugin has been tested on the official firmware (version 0.93.0), on RogueMaster (version 0.93.1, build RM1028-0239), and on
+Unleashed (version unlshd-065).

 ## Warning